-Depending on your policy and health, you may be able to take advantage of riders to cover:
+Depending on your policy and health, you may be able to take advantage of these riders:

-Student loan benefit.
+- Student loan benefit rider.
 Unique to Guardian policies, this rider helps cover your student loan repayments if you become too ill or injured to work.

-Driving record.
-A history free of DUIs, suspensions and convictions are likely rewarded with lower rate.
+- Driving record.
+A history free of DUIs, suspensions and convictions is likely rewarded with a lower rate.

 Pros and cons of Guardian Life Insurance

-Large and financially sound.
-High ratings from A.M.
-Best, Moody’s and Standard & Poor means it’s sure to have the cash reserves to pay out claims.
+- Large and financially sound.
+High ratings from AM Best, Moody’s and Standard & Poor means it’s likely to have the cash reserves to pay out claims.

-Pushy marketing.
-Of the few complaints online, customers claim sales copy is geared to more expensive policies.
+- Pushy marketing.
+Of the few complaints online, customers claim sales copy is geared toward more expensive policies.

 Guardian Life Insurance has been accredited with the Better Business Bureau since 1957, earning an A+ rating.

 Customer reviews are generally positive, many saying the company addresses and closes complaints quickly.
 In J.D.
-Power’s 2016 U.S. Life Insurance Study, Guardian came in at number six of 24 insurers assessed.
+Power’s 2019 U.S. Life Insurance Study, Guardian came in at number seven of 25 insurers assessed.
 It scored “about average” for overall customer satisfaction, billing, price, policy offerings and interaction.